-- Meditation has been shown to reduce chronic pain and help pain perception.
-Prayer can also be effective. - 12 Stick to an exercise regimen.
-Studies show that people who are active regularly have lower levels of stress. - Controlled breathing creates a physiological response that releases stress. - 14 Progressive muscle relaxation combines controlled breathing with the contraction and relaxation of muscle groups. - 15 Visualization, or "guided imagery," helps stress and pain recede.
-For example, picture yourself getting into an elevator, descending slowly and arriving at a safe, calm scene, like a beach or a beloved swing in the backyard. - 16 Spending 20 minutes or more outside in nature reduces the stress hormone cortisol as well as blood pressure. - Take news and social media fasting days.
+Meditation has been shown to reduce chronic pain and help pain perception.
+Prayer can also be effective.

+12 Stick to an exercise regimen.
+Studies show that people who are active regularly have lower levels of stress.

+13 Controlled breathing creates a physiological response that releases stress.

+14 Progressive muscle relaxation combines controlled breathing with the contraction and relaxation of muscle groups.

+15 Visualization, or "guided imagery," helps stress and pain recede.
+For example, picture yourself getting into an elevator, descending slowly and arriving at a safe, calm scene, like a beach or a beloved swing in the backyard.

+16 Spending 20 minutes or more outside in nature reduces the stress hormone cortisol as well as blood pressure.

+17 Take news and social media fasting days.
 Instead, take a walk, read a book or catch up with a friend.

+Studies show praticing yoga may ease stress and anxiety.
+Anxiety and depression are more than twice as common in people with arthritis.